- SOLD, DECEASED OR NO LONGER BREEDING

 There are various types of tapeworm, some are more difficult to get rid off than others.
 In our own experience, the type the dogs get from eating deer poop seem to be the hardiest (they are also pinkish in appearance and smaller than other types).

-- Droncit: Comes an an injectable and as a tablet.
+- Droncit: Comes as a tablet.
 Given based on weight, preferably on an empty stomach.
 Works best on the deer poop tapeworms, described above.

 - Safeguard: See above.